Tpack12/Midterm-Project/README.md

-# All about Tanner Pack
+# Mid Term Project

 ## Reason for this [web page](https://github.com/Tpack12/Midterm-Project/edit/main/Reason-for-web-page.md)

+I have created this personal webpage as a midterm project.
+But also to display information about myself.

 ### It is important that I am creating this webpage because it will..
 1. Count for a grade as my midterm.